diffix/reference/docs/suppress-b-gone-sketch.md

 # Suppress B Gone

+For the assumed background knowledge, please consult the:
+- [glossary](glossary.md) for definitions of terms used in this document

 This document sketches out some basic ideas for how to eliminate the need for suppression, and along with that the need for `*` buckets.

 ## Background